Saskatoon: Education

 Saskatoon has 78 elementary schools and 14 high schools, serving about 37,000 students.
-Saskatoon has three main school boards, the Saskatoon Public School Division, the Saskatoon Catholic School Division and the Conseil des Ecoles Fransaskoises.
+Saskatoon has three main school boards: Saskatoon Public Schools, Greater Saskatoon Catholic Schools and the Conseil des Ecoles Fransaskoises.

 The western annexation of what is now called the Blairmore SDA also brought the Yarrow Youth Farm within the city limits; operated by the Province of Saskatchewan, this was a correction facility for at-risk youth.
-The facility was subsequently closed in March 2015 and the land, located within the under-development Kensington community, was out up for sale the following autumn.
+The facility was subsequently closed in March 2015 and the land, located within the under-development Kensington community, was put up for sale the following autumn.

 Sports and recreation

-Ice hockey is one of the most popular sports in Saskatoon and is home to numerous amateur teams such as the Saskatoon Blades of the WHL, who host their games in SaskTel Centre (formerly known as Credit Union Centre and Saskatchewan Place).
-Saskatoon is also home to amateur teams at the Junior B and Midget AAA levels, as well as several youth teams.
-Saskatoon was a major league hockey city from 1921 to 1926 when the WCHL/WHL Sheiks/Crescents played.
-They made it as far as the league semi-finals twice, not far enough to challenge for the Stanley Cup.

-The biggest chance for a return of major professional hockey came in 1982.
-Bill Hunter, a local sports promoter, attempted to purchase the St. Louis Blues of the NHL and move it to Saskatoon, but the move was prevented by the league.
-This was due to Saskatchewan's and especially Saskatoon's small size in relation to both St. Louis and the other cities in the NHL at the time.
-However, it did cause the building of the Credit Union Centre, on the city's northern edge.
-Prior to hosting the 2010 World Junior Hockey tournament, the arena underwent a major expansion which increased seating capacity to approximately 15,200 and also created several new box suites.
+Ice hockey is a popular sport in Saskatoon and the city is home to numerous amateur teams, including the Saskatoon Blades of the Western Hockey League (WHL).
+Saskatoon was a major league hockey city from 1921 to 1926 when the Saskatoon Sheiks played in the Western Canada Hockey League.
+Major professional hockey appeared poised to return to the city in 1982.
+Bill Hunter, a local sports promoter, attempted to purchase the St. Louis Blues of the National Hockey League (NHL) and move them to Saskatoon.
+The city built a new arena to support the move, but the relocation was prevented by the league.
+In the early 1990s, Hunter made a bid for a Saskatoon expansion NHL franchise, but ultimately failed to secure adequate funding.

-Starting in 2016, the Saskatchewan Rush played in the National Lacrosse League after moving from Edmonton.
-The Saskatchewan Rush won the league Championship against the Buffalo Bandits that same year.

-Saskatoon is home to the Saskatchewan Rattlers professional basketball team playing in the CEBL.
-The Rattlers won the inaugural CEBL championship in 2019.
+The city is home to two professional franchises, the Saskatchewan Rush of the National Lacrosse League (NLL), and the Saskatchewan Rattlers of the Canadian Elite Basketball League (CEBL).
+The Rush relocated to Saskatoon from Edmonton in 2016; already the defending NLL Champions, the Rush made it to the NLL final in its first three seasons in Saskatoon, winning in 2016 and 2018.
+The Rattlers were a charter CEBL franchise and won the league's inaugural championship in 2019.
+Saskatoon is also home to the semi-professional Saskatchewan Heat of the National Ringette League (NRL).

-Canadian football is one of the most successful on field sports in Saskatoon.
+Canadian football is another popular sport in Saskatoon, and the city is home to a number of successful football teams.
 The University of Saskatchewan Huskies are one of the top University football programs in Canada, with three Vanier Cup national championships and 19 Hardy Trophy Canada West championships.
-The Huskies have made nine Vanier Cup appearances since 1990, and were the first team from outside of Ontario to host the Vanier Cup, hosting the game in 2006.
-As well, the Saskatoon Hilltops of the Canadian Junior Football League host their games at Gordie Howe Bowl.
-The Hilltops have won 19 national junior championships throughout their history.
+The Huskies have made nine Vanier Cup appearances since 1990, and were the first team from outside of Ontario to host the Vanier Cup, doing so in 2006.
+The Saskatoon Hilltops of the Canadian Junior Football League have won 22 national junior championships throughout their history, the most in the country.
+The Saskatoon Valkyries are the Western Women's Canadian Football League's most successful club, having won 8 WWCFL Championships since play began in 2011.